causify-ai/tutorials/tutorial_forecast_as_service/forecast_as_service.how_to_guide.md

     C --> E[Storage: Local Volume]
 ```

+- There are two containers:
-- Two containers: a Dash app for interaction and a FastAPI server for processing
+  - a Dash app for interaction
+  - a FastAPI server for processing
-- Orchestrated via Docker Compose
-- Backend uses Prophet to perform time series forecasting
+    - Uses Prophet to perform time series forecasting
+- The containers are Orchestrated via Docker Compose

 ## Component Overview

 ### Dash Frontend

 - Built using Plotly Dash
+- Handles CSV upload
-- Handles CSV upload, sends data to the FastAPI /forecast endpoint, and displays
+- Sends data to the FastAPI /forecast endpoint
-  visual output
+- Displays visual output

 ### Fastapi Backend